Te Pae Tawhiti — Our Vision

 Mr Dennis McBrearty

-A representative of the Pākeha people living in the Bay of Islands district.
+A representative of the Pākeha residents of the Bay of Islands district

 Ms Kate Wilkinson